sogaiu/tree-sitter-clojure/doc/dev-notes.md

 Reasons to consider using a Makefile:

-* Entering full commands repeatedly can be error-prone and when returning to project after a while, details may be difficult to recall.
+* Entering full commands repeatedly can be error-prone and when returning to work on the project after not thinking about it for some time, details may be difficult to recall.

 * Abstracting tasks seems better handled by `Makefile`s than via `package.json`'s `scripts` mechanism.
 One benefit of this might be